Archive Organization

 - Contain properly formatted entity IDs (alphanumeric with hyphens, 1-64 characters)

-2. Repository-Level Validation
+2. Archive-Level Validation

 Across all files in an archive, the validator checks: